caa028/GettingAndCleaningDataProject/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 [tidyDataSet.csv](tidyDataSet.csv) - the new tidy data set satisfying all the requirements of the assignment (independent, tidy, with average of each variable for each activity and each subject)

+[tidyDataSet.txt](tidyDataSet.txt) - the new tidy data set satisfying all the requirements of the assignment (independent, tidy, with average of each variable for each activity and each subject).
+Submitted in addition to the CSV formatted (new requirement revealed during project submission).